Lesson Planning

 • “Does this remind you of anything?”

-Even though lessons are short in a Charlotte Mason education, completing math lessons with multiple students on multiple levels can take quite a bit of time if done individually.
-We can still go at each student’s pace, meeting him where he is, while also working with other students at the same time.
-You can listen in for an example group math lesson that Emily did for A Delectable Education.
-It may give you an idea of how to structure math with multiple students in your home.
-For a list of “Math At-the-Ready” ideas, see this document.
-These may give you, the parent and/or teacher, some thoughts on what students can do while waiting for assistance.
+Even though lessons are short in a Charlotte Mason education, completing math lessons with multiple students on multiple levels can take a lot of time when done individually.
+We can still go at each student’s pace, meeting him where he is while working with other students simultaneously.

 A Few More Ideas